 Currently, Sandy is a musician in the United States Navy.
 She entered the service in May of 2011, and was sent to play with the U.S. Fleet Forces Band at Naval Station Norfolk in Virginia.
 She performed with the ceremonial band, woodwind quintet, and wind ensemble.
-In 2014, she was transferred to the Pacific Fleet Band in Pearl Harbor, Hawaii, where she performs with the ceremonial band, clarinet trio, and wind ensemble.
+In 2014, she was transferred to the Pacific Fleet Band in Pearl Harbor, Hawaii, where she performed with the ceremonial band, clarinet trio, and wind ensemble.
+She had the incredible opportunity to represent Navy Music by performing with a select group of fellow navy musicians during the 2018 Midwest Clinic.
+After four years of living in paradise, she was transferred to the Naval School of Music in Virginia Beach, Virginia to complete an 8-month musical leadership training course.
+After completion of the course, she was transferred back to the U.S. Fleet Forces Band in Norfolk, Virginia.
 Sandy is also an active teacher, and has taught students of all ages in every place she has called home.
 Many of her students have been accepted at summer festivals and have won positions in All-County or All-State ensembles.
 Also, many have gone on to major in music in college.
-She is a very active performer in the community, and she has been involved with ensembles such as the Greater Rochester Music Educators Band and Ad hoc, in Rochester, NY, and the Virginia Wind Symphony in Norfolk, VA.
+She is a very active performer in the community, and she has been involved with ensembles such as the Greater Rochester Music Educators Band and Ad hoc, in Rochester, NY, Hawaii Symphonic Band in Honolulu, and the Virginia Wind Symphony in Norfolk, VA.
 She had the distinct opportunity to perform with the VWS at the 2012 Midwest Clinic.

-Sandy currently lives in Pearl City, Oahu, Hawaii with her husband, son, and three chihuahuas.
+Sandy currently lives in Virginia Beach with her husband, son, and three chihuahuas.